Teachable has established itself as a giant in the e-learning space, and with everyone writing a Teachable review, it is pretty easy to get confused.

-Bundling: Teachable allows you to combine multiple courses which you can then sell at one price.
+Teachable allows you to combine multiple courses, which you can then sell at one price.

 These course bundles are often discounted from the combined price of individual courses to motivate prospects to pay.

-Sales Page: Teachable offers a reasonable level of customizability for sales pages.
+Teachable offers reasonable customization features for sales pages.
 Its sales pages can be built with premade page blocks as well as custom code.